-Each day, participants will travel as a group on public transit to an archives or library—Toronto Reference Library, Archives of Ontario, City of Toronto Archives, and your choice of the archives of the Anglican, Presbyterian, and Roman Catholic denominations*—where you’ll be met with a tour or a tutorial on the records available at that institution.
+Each day, participants will travel as a group on public transit to an archives or library—Toronto Reference Library, Canadiana Department of North York Central Library, Archives of Ontario, City of Toronto Archives, and your choice of the archives of Roman Catholic Archdiocese of Toronto, Anglican Diocese of Toronto, Presbyterian Church in Canada, and the United Church of Canada’s Central Ontario Conferences*—where you’ll be met with a tour or a tutorial on the records available at that institution.
 Some days there will be a second tutorial during the afternoon.
 The balance of the day will be devoted to hands-on research, with lots of help from local experts.

 Some tutorials will emphasize Toronto sources, but most repositories have holdings from a much broader area.
 Researchers with ancestors anywhere in Ontario will benefit from Summer Camp.

 When asked for their comments, the participants in previous years’ Genealogy “Summer Camp” all stressed the benefits of having guidance from the experienced local researchers throughout the day—“Everyone was very patient and very helpful, and saved us time we may have spent on wild goose chases!” “… relaxing, informative and stimulating!”